 If you're considering a full Zoom package that includes the Zoom appointment scheduler, here are your options:

-- Includes Zoom Scheduler
+- Includes all Scheduler features

 - Enhanced cloud recording